 • The 10 spies were thinking about the superior size and strength of the enemy and the comparative weakness of the people of Israel.
 Joshua and Caleb put their faith and trust in God and His strength and power.

 The Interpreter's Bible.
 Nashville: Abingdon, 1984.
 Print.

-Forest Park, IL
+Forest Park, IL.

-Rotation.org Moderator reformatted this post to improve readability.
+A representative of Rotation.org reformatted this post to improve readability.